inkytonik/skink/Vagrant.md

 the results files.
 BenchExec will print out the command to use at the end of the run (see the last line of the example above).

+* Run BenchExec on specific tasks

+You can supply an argument to the bench script to just run on particular benchmark tasks, as in

+    ./bench --tasks Loops

 * Run Skink on a single benchmark file

-If you want to investigate a single benchmark, you can run Skink as follows:
+If you want to investigate a single benchmark without using BenchExec, you can run Skink as follows:

-    ./skink.sh programs/simple/array-hard_true-unreach-call.c
+    ./skink.sh src/test/resources/citests/array-sequence_true-unreach-call.c

 and you will see logging information, etc.